Home

 Chapter One - The Trip From Prague to London

 Early in February 1964, in the nineteenth year after the last German troops had surrendered in Prague, there arrived in London 1,564 Torah scrolls representing hundreds of Jewish communities in Bohemia and Moravia that had been wiped out in the Holocaust.
-For over twenty years, the scrolls had lain unused and unattended in a Prague synagogue that had been converted into a warehouse.
-Then they traveled across Europe to England in five sealed railroad cars, the largest shipment of Torah scrolls known in Jewish history.
-From the London railroad station they were reverently transferred to their temporary home, the Westminister Synagogue in London.
+For many years, the scrolls had lain unused and unattended in a Prague synagogue that had been used as a warehouse.
+Then they traveled across Europe and arrived at the Westminster Synagogue in London on February 7, 1964.
 From there, over the years that have passed since, they have been sent out to Jewish communities in Great Britain and twenty other countries of the Western world, including West Germany, to be cherished as memorials to a tragic past but at the same time to be read and studied by a new generation of Jews, the guarantors of Jewish survival and rebirth.

-The Torah scrolls from Czechoslovakia were part of a huge collection of Jewish ceremonial objects that the Germans had confiscated and desecrated by saved for a permanent exhibit of "relics of the extinct Jewish race," which they planned to set up following the victory of the Thousand-Year Reich.
-Working under the sharp eyes of the German taskmasters, Jews in Prague were compelled to sort, classify, and catalog these treasures, and to arrange the scrolls in the old synagogues of Michle (a suburb of Prague) in stacks reaching form the floor to the ceiling.
-For the Jews thus employed, it was a short reprieve; when their task was completed, most of them were deported and eventually perished in the death camps.
-However, one would like to believe that as the Torah scrolls and the other sacred objects, including some of great value and antiquity, passed beneath their hands, these martyrs took comfort in the hope that ultimately Hitler would fall and that the ceremonial objects, in some cases hundreds of years old, would be returned to the restored Jewish communities.
+The Torah scrolls from Czechoslovakia were part of a huge collection of Jewish ceremonial objects that were collected at the Jewish Museum at the instigation of the Jewish curators who worked there.
+Under the watchful eye of the Nazis, Jews in Prague sorted, classified, and catalogued these treasures and arranged the scrolls in stacks reaching from the floor to the ceiling.
+For the Jews thus employed, it was a short reprieve; even before their task was completed, they were deported and all but two eventually perished in the death camps.
+However, one would like to believe that as the Torah scrolls and the other sacred objects, including some of great value and antiquity, passed through their hands, these martyrs took comfort in the hope that ultimately Hitler would fall and that the ceremonial objects, in some cases hundreds of years old, would be returned to the restored Jewish communities.

 One of the many storehouses of Nazi-confiscated items,